MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Get-MgBetaUserEventInstance.md

 ## SYNOPSIS
 The occurrences of a recurring series, if the event is a series master.
-This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but does not include occurrences that have been cancelled from the series.
+This property includes occurrences that are part of the recurrence pattern, and exceptions that have been modified, but doesn't include occurrences that have been canceled from the series.
 Navigation property.
 Read-only.
 Nullable.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgUserEventInstance](/powershell/module/Microsoft.Graph.Calendar/Get-MgUserEventInstance?view=graph-powershell-1.0)

 ## SYNTAX